mozilla/zamboni/docs/api/topics/accounts.rst

 Sign Developer Agreement
 ========================

+.. _show-agreement:

+.. http:post:: /api/v2/account/dev-agreement/show/

+    Get the developer agreement URL for the authenticating user.

+    .. note:: Authentication is required.

+    **Response**

+    :status 200: successfully viewed developer agreement.
+    :status 201: successfully viewed developer agreement for the first time.
+      The user can now :ref:`sign the agreement <read-agreement>`.
+    :status 400: user has already signed terms of service.
+    :status 403: authentication required.
+    :status 405: invalid HTTP method; only POST is allowed on this endpoint.

+.. read-agreement:

-.. http:post:: /api/v2/account/devtos/
+.. http:post:: /api/v2/account/dev-agreement/read/

     Sign the developer agreement for the authenticating user.
+The user must have already :ref:`been shown <show-agreement>` the developer agreement

     .. note:: Authentication is required.